GLOBAL MARKETS-Stocks slide on Apple's forecast, dollar rebounds

 * Oil falls on swelling U.S. crude stockpiles

-* Gold slides 1 pct to 5-year low as investors pull back (Adds close of European bond, stock markets)
+* Gold slides 1 pct to 5-year low as investors pullback (Adds U.S. market open, byline, dateline, previous LONDON)

 By Herbert Lash